Saving for a baby

 2. Don’t stock up before you know the baby’s preferences

-While it’s a natural instinct to over prepare for your new arrival, especially for first time parents, you might want to avoid spending too much money on things such as formula and food before your baby has tried them.
-You might find yourself throwing expensive things away in the face of intolerances and an upset tummy, so try not to stock up too much where possible.
+While it’s a natural instinct to over-prepare for your new arrival, especially if you’re first-time parents, you might want to avoid spending too much money on items such as formula and food before your baby has tried them.
+You might find yourself throwing expensive items away due to an intolerance or upset tummy, so try not to stock up too much where possible.

 3. Think carefully about nappies

 Nappies are one of the biggest expenses for new parents, which is why they require some careful consideration before you invest.
-Opting for eco-friendly reusable nappies is a great option for saving both cash and the planet, with lesser-soiled nappies fine for washing at 60 degrees.
+Opting for eco-friendly reusable nappies is a great option for saving both cash and the planet, with lightly soiled nappies fine for washing at 60 degrees.

 Things have moved on significantly since the age of towels and pins, with reusable nappies now functioning in a similar way to disposables.
 Some councils even offer packages of free reusable nappies, so it’s worth checking if this is something your local authority has on offer.